fbpx

 The Oseberg ship at the Viking Ship Museum in Oslo

 840: Norse settlers found Dublin.
-Or rather, they seized the ecclesiastical settlement and began to build a camps of their own, which would go on to become the capital of the Republic of Ireland.
+Or rather, they seized the ecclesiastical settlement and began to build a camps of their own.
+Dublin would, of course, go on to become the capital of the Republic of Ireland.

 866: Vikings establish a Kingdom in York.
 Danish Vikings take York in the north of England, and establish a Kingdom.
 The Northumbrian kings Aelle and Osbert were not captured, however.
 You can learn more about York's perspective on the era's history at the Jorvik Viking Centre.

 872: Harald I gains control of Norway.
 According to medieval Icelandic historians, Harald Fairhair (Harald hårfagre) became the first King of Norway and would rule to 930.
 He was regarded to have unified Norway after the the Battle of Hafrsfjord.
-The famous swords sculpture of Stavanger commemorates this moment.
+The famous swords sculpture in Stavanger (Sverd i fjell) commemorates this moment.

 Participants in a Viking time festival